10 Cat Lover Opinions: Is The Stereotype About Orange Cats Real

 It’s not all sweet and fuzzy with these cats.
 Some of them are downright evil geniuses.
 They make excellent thieves; many cat owners claim their orange cats steal food from the other cats in the house.
 They have secret hideout spots to stash their hidden treasures and will not like you getting close.

 What’s funny is the resemblance between cats and dragons; both hoard shiny things or stuff to play with.
 We’d be in real trouble if cats were the size of dragons; I don’t want to think of a gigantic feline swooping down from the sky, grabbing all the jewelry and spare change they could find.
-Although, this might account for the global shortage of hair ties.
+This may account for the global shortage of hair ties.

 8. Oxymorons